Ayahuasca ceremony

 Ziprasidone (Geodon)

-These types of medications must be discontinued eight weeks before your Ayahuasca retreat starts to allow sufficient time for your body to clear it out of the system.
+These types of medications must be discontinued at least six weeks before your Ayahuasca ceremony to allow sufficient time for your body to fully clear them from your system.

-Any type of sedative hypnotics, tranquilizers, opioids, diet pills, appetite suppressants, anticonvulsants, anxiolytics, muscle relaxants, anti-seizure medications, stimulants (uppers) such as, but not limited to: Ritalin, Adderall, Dexedrine, Concerta (typically prescribed for disorders such as ADHD and narcolepsy), cocaine, crack cocaine, MDMA (Ecstasy), amphetamines, inhalants, anabolic steroids, must be discontinued four weeks prior to your Ayahuasca retreat.
+Any type of sedative-hypnotics, tranquilizers, opioids, diet pills, appetite suppressants, anticonvulsants, anxiolytics, muscle relaxants, anti-seizure medications, or stimulants—including but not limited to Ritalin, Adderall, Dexedrine, and Concerta (commonly prescribed for ADHD and narcolepsy)—must be discontinued six weeks prior to your Ayahuasca ceremony.

-We advise you to consult your physician before making any changes to your medical schedule, suspending or discontinuing the use of your medications.
+We strongly advise you to consult with your physician before making any changes to your medical regimen, including suspending or discontinuing the use of any prescribed medications.

 Don Orlando Gonzales Saldaña

-Native to Pucalpa, Don Orlando is a lineaged shaman from a known Ayahuasca family.
-His lifelong training is apparent during ceremony, as he holds the space and guides the medicine so participants may have a deep healing experience with ensured safety.
+Native to Pucallpa, Don Orlando Gonzales Saldaña is a lineaged ayahuascero and Noya Rao practitioner from a well-known Ayahuasca family.
+His lifelong training is evident during the Ayahuasca ceremony, where he skillfully holds the space and guides the medicine, allowing participants to enter a deep healing experience with a strong emphasis on safety and integrity.

 Herbal Medicines, Supplements, Vitamins